Perverse (album): Recording

 Edwards' aim for recording Perverse was to take the techniques and 'attitudes' of techno, a genre he viewed as the "most progressive and creative form of popular music at the moment," but use them to create a rock album.
 He chose this method partially as a concept and partially as he believed creating a rock album with this method would be a success.
 He told one journalist, "ultimately it made things more interesting for me as a writer, mostly because of the degree of editability at every stage of what you do - notes, timing, sounds - as long as the data exists, it's all changeable."

 One of the first ever albums to be wholly recorded through a computer, the music on Perverse was recorded onto floppy disks over two and a half months from 1991–92 at Edwards' house in north London, and was produced at London's Think Studios.
 The album cost almost £100,000, almost five times as much as Doubt, and was produced by Warne Livesey.
 Edwards summed up the recording sessions: "We did it in a classic techno way.
 I have an Atari and Cubase.
 I'd write all the songs on it, and the rest of the band would come in and play all their parts into the computer, using MIDI guitars and drum pads."

 While recording the album, Edwards "turned every song into binary codes, then fiddled with them until he had achieved a suitably hi-tech noise."
 With the entire album being recorded into the computer, "the whole album only existed in frequencies."
 Jerry de Borg's guitar is presented at 300 Hz to 8 kHz.
 The Roland GR-50 guitar synth was used to load the album's guitar parts into the computer.
-Al Jarwoski's bass, meanwhile, became 20 Hz to 4 kHz, and as such, "there was no such thing as bass on the record," writers journalist Mark Reed.
+Al Jarwoski's bass, meanwhile, became 20 Hz to 4 kHz, and as such, "there was no such thing as bass on the record," writes journalist Mark Reed.
 The rest of the band are also credited unusually on Perverse; the band's percussionist Gen for "drum type sounds," Iain Baker as "omnipresent," and Mike Edwards himself for "first generation (unsampled) vocals, and sole writer."